us-irs/sat-rs/satrs-book/src/constrained-systems.md

 to work with data where the size is not known beforehand.
 The most common solution for embedded systems is to determine the maximum expected size and then use a pre-allocated `u8` buffer and a size variable.
-Alternatively, you can use the following crates for more convenience or a smart behaviour which at least reduced heap allocations:
+Alternatively, you can use the following crates for more convenience or a smart behaviour which at the very least reduce heap allocations:

 1. [`smallvec`](https://docs.rs/smallvec/latest/smallvec/).
 2. [`arrayvec`](https://docs.rs/arrayvec/latest/arrayvec/index.html) which also contains an